Including a Photo on Your Resume

 Should You Include a Photo on Your Resume?

-There isn’t one right answer for including a photo on your resume, though it’s always been considered a bad idea for most job seekers.
+There isn’t one right answer for including a photo on your resume, though it’s typically been considered a bad idea for most job seekers.
 Depending on your circumstances, it can be no, maybe, or even yes.
 Or you can consider a creative solution for showing a prospective employer your smiling face.

 The Traditional Answer - No